kathleeng77/Weather-API-Challenge/README.md

 ## Notes

-When completing this homework, I couldn't get the API requests to go through.
+When completing this project, I couldn't get the API requests to go through.
 After countless tries and much googling, I separated the initial set up for the API calls including the url.
 I put those in a separate cell before.
 After that, the API calls always worked perfectly.